syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/divider.md

 # Dividers in .NET MAUI DateTime Range Slider (SfDateTimeRangeSlider)

-This section explains about how to add the dividers in the DateTime Range Slider.
+This section explains how to add the dividers in the DateTime Range Slider.

 ## Show dividers

 The [`ShowDividers`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ShowDividers) property is used to render the dividers on the track.
 The default value of the [`ShowDividers`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ShowDividers) property is `False`.
-It is a shape which is used to represent the major interval points of the track.
+It is a shape used to represent the major interval points of the track.

-For example, if [`Minimum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.DateTimeRangeSliderBase.html#Syncfusion_Maui_Sliders_DateTimeRangeSliderBase_Minimum) is `DateTime(2010, 01, 01)` and [`Maximum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.DateTimeRangeSliderBase.html#Syncfusion_Maui_Sliders_DateTimeRangeSliderBase_Maximum) is `DateTime(2018, 01, 01)` and [`Interval`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Interval) is 2.0, the DateTime Range Slider will render the dividers at 2010, 2012, 2014, and so on.
+For example, if the [`Minimum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.DateTimeRangeSliderBase.html#Syncfusion_Maui_Sliders_DateTimeRangeSliderBase_Minimum) is `DateTime(2010, 01, 01)` and [`Maximum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.DateTimeRangeSliderBase.html#Syncfusion_Maui_Sliders_DateTimeRangeSliderBase_Maximum) is `DateTime(2018, 01, 01)`, and [`Interval`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Interval) is 2.0, the DateTime Range Slider will render the dividers at 2010, 2012, 2014, and so on.

 {% tabs %}